Premiership of Theresa May

-Theresa May's term as the Prime Minister of the United Kingdom began on 13 July 2016, when she accepted an invitation of Queen Elizabeth II to form a government, following the resignation of her predecessor David Cameron in the aftermath of the European Union (EU) membership referendum, and ended with her resignation on 24 July 2019.
-While serving as prime minister, May also served as the First Lord of the Treasury, Minister for the Civil Service and leader of the Conservative Party.
-May's premiership was dominated by Brexit, terrorist attacks in Westminster, Manchester Arena and London Bridge, the Grenfell Tower fire, the Windrush scandal, and the poisoning of Sergei and Yulia Skripal.
+Theresa May's tenure as Prime Minister of the United Kingdom began on 13 July 2016 when she accepted an invitation of Queen Elizabeth II to form a government, succeeding David Cameron, and ended on 24 July 2019 upon her resignation.
+May's premiership was dominated by Brexit, terrorist attacks in Westminster, the Manchester Arena and London Bridge, the Grenfell Tower fire, and the Salisbury poisonings.
+As prime minister, May also served simultaneously as First Lord of the Treasury, and as Minister for the Civil Service.
+She also served as Leader of the Conservative Party.

-May was declared leader of the Conservative Party after the results of the 2016 leadership election were announced on 11 July 2016, and she became prime minister two days later.
+May was elected unopposed after her opponent, Andrea Leadsom, withdrew from the final round of the 2016 leadership election; May became Conservative leader on 11 July 2016, and she became prime minister two days later.
 She began the process of withdrawing the UK from the European Union, triggering Article 50 in March 2017.
 The following month, she announced a snap general election, with the aims of strengthening her hand in Brexit negotiations and highlighting her "strong and stable" leadership.
 This resulted in a hung parliament in which the number of Conservative seats had fallen from 330 to 317, despite the party winning its highest vote share since 1983.
 The loss of an overall majority prompted her to enter a confidence and supply arrangement with the Democratic Unionist Party (DUP) of Northern Ireland to support a minority government.